 Generally, a company has substantial power in the market when it has the ability to unilaterally raise prices, reduce or control the supply, or otherwise restrict fair trade or free competition without the ability or possibility for its competitors to counter such actions.
 For COFECE to determine whether a company has substantial power in the market, it needs to consider the following:

 - the company’s market share and ability to unilaterally fix prices or restrict supply in the relevant market, without competitors being actually or potentially able to counterbalance such power.
-To determine market share, COFECE may consider sales indicators, the number of clients, production capacity, as well as any other factor deemed appropriate;
+To determine market share, COFECE may consider sales indicators, the number of clients and production capacity, as well as any other factor deemed appropriate;

 - the existence of barriers to entry and the factors that could foreseeably alter said barriers or the supply of other competitors;